aktos-io/aktos-dcs-python/README.md

 #Distributed Control System Library for Python

-`aktos_dcs` is a library for creating massively concurrent, distributed (even behind firewalls), io-bound (eg. web servers with heavy traffics) and cross-platform applications that are both vertically and horizontally scalable.
+*aktos_dcs* is a library for creating massively concurrent, distributed (even behind firewalls), io-bound (eg. web servers with heavy traffics), vertically and horizontally scalable and cross-platform applications.

 Gevent based actor model (inspired from Erlang) used for concurrency.
 Messaging layer is heavily inspired from [pysage](https://github.com/realtime-system/pysage).

-The goal of this library is, it's simple to use and it simplifies "dynamic service discovery" problem.
-See `TESTS.md` for more.
+For a short tutorial, see `TESTS.md`.

 ### Distributed coding